What will I study?

 - New Zealand Certificate in Electrical Engineering Theory and Practice (Trade) (Level 4)

 - Electrician’s Registration issued by the Electrical Workers Registration Board.

-Please note that under the Electricity Act, an electrician must have an Electrician’s Registration (not just NCEEE) in order to carry out electrical work for reward.
+Please note that under the Electricity Act, an electrician must have an Electrician’s Registration (not just NZCEE) in order to carry out electrical work for reward.